-This cube is one way the full potential of the GANS 356 Air can be achieved.
-Its unfortunately high price and limited availability mean most cubers may never have the opportunity to own one, but for those who do and those who need it, the GANS Air Ultimate is as good as cubes get.
+This cube is one way the full potential of the GAN 356 Air can be achieved.
+Its unfortunately high price and limited availability mean most cubers may never have the opportunity to own one, but for those who do and those who need it, the GAN Air Ultimate is as good as cubes get.

 - Karl Zhao